honeybadger26/otree_rule-following-as-signal/README.md

 	- Make ENDOWMENT_SELECTION variable
 - Instructions page
 	- Baseline of 650 points for earnings may need to be changed, TBD
+- Demographic survey
+	- Gender question -- code it the same way as in groupreputation3 project [Simon: I would avoid doing this.
+Looking back, that code was a bit hacky to achieve what I needed.
+I've made this free text entry instead]
+- Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
+Can we do a global change to wherever "thesis" occurs in a program name, change it to "rfas" (rule following as signal)?
+[TH: Why do we still have folders for "thesis_debriefing" etc?]
+[Simon: Not sure what's going on here.
+These folders must be generated somehow as they aren't checked into the git repo...]

+## Done

+- Decider, Stage 3
+	- Decider should have the option to give up to 500 points to selector, and keep none for self -- as well as intermediate options (current list of options is constrained so can not give more than half away.)
+- Decider, Stage 1
+	- add pictures of buckets over the buttons
+- Instructions page
 	- Roles subsection
 		- include a picture in this subseection, after first para -- "players.png" (temporarily stored in root level of this repository)
 	- Part 1